 Just because you can do something doesn’t mean you should.
-This applies to keeping reptiles as pets, giving your living room an “island theme”, and cooking Italian food at home.
-Because while you could open up that box of Barilla that’s been in your pantry since you moved in, you’d be much better off ordering delivery from any of the 35 spots on this guide.
-You can get everything from spaghetti with meatballs to lobster tortellini with saffron sauce, and support local restaurants at the same time.
+This applies to keeping reptiles as pets, giving your living room an “island theme,” and cooking Italian food at home.
+Because, while you could open up that box of Barilla that’s been in your pantry since you moved in, you’d be much better off ordering delivery from any of the spots on this guide.
+You can get everything from spaghetti with meatballs to lobster tortellini with saffron sauce—and support local restaurants while you’re at it.

 Calling Pasquale Jones a pizza spot is like calling the grand unified theory a tricky math problem.
-This Nolita restaurant has pizza—and it’s excellent—but that’s only one part of the menu.
-They also serve small plates, like mixed salumi platters, and pastas ranging from cacio e pepe to beef and pork lasagna for two.
-It’s all available for takeout and delivery Wednesday through Sunday from 5-9pm.
+This Nolita restaurant has pizza—and it’s excellent—but it only accounts for part of the menu.
+You’ll also find small plates, big proteins, and pastas like pork shank cavatelli and spaghetti al limone here.
+This food is available for takeout and delivery Wednesday through Sunday from 5-10pm.

 Whether you want to make a charcuterie board to end all charcuterie boards, get a sandwich for lunch, order cacio e pepe for six people, or stock your pantry with Italian specialty groceries, this Noho spot has you covered.
-Throw in a large format negroni, and place your order for delivery between 12-6:45pm.
+Place your order for delivery between 11:30am-8:45pm.

 To make your morning Zoom calls less monotonous, you could give elaborate names to all of your coworkers’ houseplants, or you could order from Ciao, Gloria in Prospect Heights.
-From 9am-2:30pm, you can get cappuccinos with biscotti, ricotta toast with a folded egg, and an Italian sandwich with three types of cured meat for takeout or delivery.
+From 8:30am-3pm, you can get cappuccinos with biscotti or ricotta toast with a folded egg—and, starting at 11am, you can grab an Italian sandwich with three types of cured meat for takeout or delivery.

-It’s your apartment, and you can do what you want to.
-That applies to having Alexa play “California King Bed” by Rihanna to wake you up in the morning, and to having a dinner made up solely of giant meatballs from Emilio’s Ballato.
+It’s your apartment, and you can do what you want.
+So have a dinner made up solely of giant meatballs from Emilio’s Ballato.
 You could also opt for a more balanced meal by adding chicken parm or fettuccine all’amatriciana to your takeout order from this old-school spot in Nolita.

 Rezdora serves the kind of pastas that you probably can’t make at home.
-You can see that for yourself by ordering tender anolini in parmigiano cream sauce, or spinach cappelletti stuffed with leeks and roasted mushroom puree for delivery.
-You could also order fresh pasta, sauce, and a brick of parmigiano reggiano from this Flatiron spot, and tell us never to doubt your skills again after making their lasagna bolognese for two in your own kitchen.
+See this for yourself by ordering tender anolini in parmigiano cream sauce or spinach cappelletti stuffed with leeks and roasted mushroom puree for delivery.

-Choosing a pasta from Fiaschetteria Pistoia is like choosing how to break the ice with someone who’s clearly into you—it’ll be tough in the moment, but in the end, you’ll realize there was no way you could’ve gone wrong.
-Order cacio e pepe with hand rolled spaghetti, pappardelle al ragu, or housemade tagliatelle topped with a mound of black truffle any day between 5:30-10:30pm.
+Choosing a pasta from Fiaschetteria Pistoia is like choosing how to break the ice with someone who’s clearly into you—it’ll be tough in the moment, but, in the end, you’ll realize there was no way you could’ve gone wrong.
+Order cacio e pepe with hand rolled spaghetti, pappardelle al ragu, or housemade tagliatelle topped with a mound of black truffle any day between 5:30-10:10pm.